turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 export default App;
 ```

 When we save that, our error now says "TypeError: instance.render is not a function".
-This is because React expects our class-based component to have a method called "render"!
+Why are we getting this error?

 The class method `render` comes from the parent class, Component.